ippontech/blog-usa/posts/legacy-mainframe-migration-to-jhipster.md

 # Migrating a legacy COBOL mainframe application to a modern Java, Spring Boot, and Angular architecture

 Believe it or not, we haven't migrated all of the old legacy mainframe applications from the 1970's to the latest shiny new application platforms.
 Okay, so that was a little tongue-in-cheek.
-You _might_ be surprised to know how many critical features you use in your everyday life rely on mainframe functionality, however [ciation needed].
+You _might_ be surprised to know how many [critical features you use in your everyday life rely on mainframe functionality](http://blog.syncsort.com/2017/06/mainframe/6-industries-mainframes-king/), however.

 Recently we here at Ippon Technologies were asked to help lead a transition from a COBOL application (that contained data from the 1800's even) to a modern microservices architecture.
 We were asked to pitch in because of our famed application generator, [JHipster](https://www.jhipster.tech/).
 JHipster can be useful in certain situations such as:
 * You are unfamiliar with the latest technologies and you would like to see a solid "best practices" implementation
 * You need to accelerate application development and the target application to build is some form of a [CRUDL](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) application.
 You might be asking what the "L" is for at the end of "CRUDL."
 It stands for listing, or pagination, which JHipster can help you with.
 * You have a large team of developers, with varying levels of expertise, and you need help standardizing development norms

 In our particular case, we faced all of those challenges.
-We also had a problem that JHipster cannot solve that I imagine many attempts to do this will: how do you extract every business rule and other pieces of functionality from the existing legacy system?
+We also had a common problem that JHipster cannot solve that people performing migrations will: how do you extract every business rule and other pieces of functionality from the existing legacy system?

 There is no great answer to this question, unfortunately.
 There are tools out there that attempt to auto-migrate existing COBOL code to Java or another target language.
 That can be fraught with its own set of [difficulties](https://compuware.com/converting-cobol-to-java/).
 If you've ever worked with any code generation tool based on an existing source (I'm looking at you, WSDL), it can be a messy and confusing experience.